-The case involves the spouses of individuals who took out Home Equity Conversion Mortgage (HECM), which are the most widely available reverse mortgage and are administered by HUD.
+The case involved the spouses of individuals who took out Home Equity Conversion Mortgage (HECM), which is the most widely available reverse mortgage administered by HUD.
 A reverse mortgage allows homeowners who are at least 62 years old to borrow money on their houses.
-The loans do not have to be repaid until the last surviving borrower dies, sells the home, or permanently moves out.
+The loans don't have to be repaid until the last surviving borrower dies, sells the home, or permanently moves out.

 The borrowers in the AARP case all died, leaving their spouses, who were not listed on the loan documents, living in the mortgaged homes.
-Because of the housing downturn, the homes are now worth less than the balance due on the reverse mortgage.
-None of the three spouses -- residents of Indiana, New York and Maryland -- can obtain loans for more than their homes are worth and so are facing eviction.
+Because of the housing downturn, the homes were worth less than the balance due on the reverse mortgage.
+None of the three spouses -- residents of Indiana, New York, and Maryland -- could obtain loans for more than their homes were worth and faced eviction.

 Since 1989, HUD rules governing reverse mortgages have stated that a borrower or heirs would never owe more than the home was worth at the time of repayment.
 But at the end of 2008, the Bush administration abruptly changed this policy and said that an heir -- including a surviving spouse who was not named on the mortgage -- must pay the full mortgage balance to keep the home, even if it exceeds the value of the property.
 This, AARP said, violates existing contracts between reverse mortgage borrowers and lenders.